 - Alison Lurie, M.A., Doctoral Intern

 Suffolk University’s Center for Counseling, Health and Wellness appreciates that health is multi-faceted and requires a holistic approach.

 As such, our mission is to provide integrated, culturally sensitive services that support the academic success and personal development of our students as well as the overall health of the Suffolk University community.

-The Counseling Center's primary goal is to provide timely and comprehensive short-term counseling services to Suffolk University undergraduate and graduate students.
+CHW Counseling's primary goal is to provide timely and comprehensive short-term counseling services to Suffolk University undergraduate, graduate, and law students.

-The Counseling Center is committed to using its full resources in helping to expand the positive and productive learning environment at Suffolk University for students, faculty, and administrators alike.
+CHW Counseling is committed to using its full resources in helping to expand the positive and productive learning environment at Suffolk University for students, faculty, and administrators alike.

-The Counseling Center is staffed by an interdisciplinary mental health team consisting of licensed psychologists, psychology doctoral interns, a psychiatric nurse practitioner, and a licensed social worker who serves as a case manager.
-Entry level staff psychologists hired in CHW are required to become licensed.
+CHW Counseling is staffed by an interdisciplinary mental health team consisting of licensed psychologists, psychology doctoral interns, a psychiatric nurse practitioner, and licensed social workers.
+Entry level staff members hired in CHW are required to become licensed.
 Accredited since 1975 by the International Association of Counseling Services (IACS) and with an American Psychological Association-approved (APA) doctoral internship program that was originally accredited in 1995, CHW Counseling Services continues to play a very active and important role in the life of the University.
 Staff provides a wide spectrum of services including individual and group counseling, outreach and consultation, training and supervision.

 The Suffolk University Counseling Center has been accredited by the International Association of Counseling Services (IACS) since 1975.
 It has been a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) since 1981.